melonmouse/UnityEngineMock/README.md

 # UnityEngineMock

-## Drop-in mock / fake / stub for UnityEngine.
+## Drop-in mock / fake / stub for UnityEngine

 UnityEngineMock can be useful if you have your own build process, and some lingering (but not critical) dependenies on Unity.
 It can also be useful for